arangodb/docs/3.11/aql/invocation-with-arangosh.md

   set is small enough), or stored on the arangod instance and can be accessed via the cursor API.

+- `retriable`: Specify `true` and the request to retrieve the result from the latest batch fetched will be retriable.
+The response object in the cursor API would contain the attribute `nextBatchId`, unless the response object belong to the last batch, meaning no more batches would be fetched.
+  If a request to the API cursor doesn't return successfuly because of some connection issue, the batch it should return the response from before advancing to fetch for the next batch can be retrieved with a request to `_api/cursor/<cursorId>/<nextBatchId>`, being `cursorId` the attribute `id` and `nextBatchId` the attribute with same name given in the previous batch's response.
+   This is only availabe for the latest batch fetched, as former previously fetched batches would not be cached.

   Please note that the query options `cache`, `count` and `fullCount` don't work on streaming queries.
 Additionally, query statistics, warnings, and profiling data is only available after the query has finished.
 The default value is `false`.